Midwifery (Blended Learning) BSc

 Course overview

-This course will enable you to become a future-focused resilient midwife who has the competence and confidence to think critically and deliver high-quality, compassionate and evidence-informed care.
-You’ll develop and become a role model for other professionals and the women, birthing people and families you’ll provide care to.
+This course will enable you to become a future-focused, resilient midwife, equipped with the competence and confidence to think critically and deliver high-quality, compassionate, and evidence-based care.
+You’ll develop and become a role model for other professionals and the women, birthing people and families you’ll provide care for.

 You’ll be taught how to work inclusively with all women, birthing people, their families and others involved in care.